HumanSignal/label-studio/docs/source/guide/workspaces.md

 ## Archive workspaces

-To reduce clutter in the workspace sidebar you can archive one or more workspaces from view, allowing you to easily locate high-priority labeling initiatives.
+To reduce clutter in the workspace sidebar you can archive workspaces from view, allowing you to easily locate high-priority labeling initiatives.
 You’ll still have complete access to workspaces that have been archived and you can unarchive them at any time.

 Click the gear icon next to the workspace name, or click the overflow menu next to the workspace and select **Archive**: